syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/VS2019-Extensions/Create-Project.md

 	![Choose Syncfusion Xamarin control](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates-img4.png)

-4. The Syncfusion Xamarin Application has been created when you click Create.
+4. The Syncfusion Xamarin Application has been created when you click **Create**.

 	N> Choose any one of the project type and controls from Project Configuration Wizard.